Q: I have never fished a tournament before | We are not professional fishermen. How can we be competitive?

-Fact: Every Qualifying Tournament in 2010 was won by a “LOCAL” team… read that again… the winners were not a traveling team, not a professional or even an Ice Men team… the winners were LOCALS.
+Fact: Every Qualifying Tournament in 2010 was won by a “LOCAL” team… read that again… the winners were not a traveling/professional team… the winners were LOCALS.
 To be competitive all you need to do is sign up.
-We have had teams with 9-year olds on them qualify for the National Championship.
+We have had teams with 9-year old kids on them, father/daughter, mother/son, grandpa and grandkids qualify for the National Championship.
+You do not need tournament experience to enter and be competitive, you just need to step up and sign up.
 The Qualifying Tournaments are a fantastic way to learn, to test your skills against others and to compete.
-You do not need tournament experience to enter and be competitive, you just need to step up and sign up.

 If you have registered your team for an event that took place after January, 2008, then you have been assigned a Team Number.
-If you are unsure whether or not your team has been assigned a Team Number, or if you forgot it, you can check the database here, or call (320) 252-0428.
+If you are unsure whether or not your team has been assigned a Team Number, or if you forgot it, you can check the database here

 A Team Number is a permanent, unique ID number that we assign to each team the first time they register for an event.
 Your Team Number is used by our staff to track your event participation, statistics and helps us better manage your event processing experience.

 It is important that you remember your Team Number, as you will need it to register and participate in all future NAIFC events.
-If you have forgotten your Team Number, you may look it up here, or call (320) 252-0428.
+If you have forgotten your Team Number, you may look it up here

 Make checks payable to:

 NAIFC Tournament Series

 NAIFC c/o Kathy Roberts